App and notification icon

 Design

 Our vision is to adopt macOS platform designs as closely as possible.
 Users should have a fantastic experience, while administrators should find it effortless to apply a custom icon.
-App Catalog automatically resizes the image with the appropriate padding and applies rounded corners to comply with Non-square images retain their aspect ratio.
+App Catalog automatically resizes the image with the appropriate padding and applies rounded corners to comply with Apple’s Human Interface Guidelines.
+Non-square images retain their aspect ratio.
 The result is an icon that seamlessly integrates with other macOS icons.

 Deployment behaviour and mutations